 SCARLETT: My whole life ever since I was like little, I've loved goats.
-They've been my favorite animal.
+They're my favorite animal.

-ELI: Yeah I just really enjoy working with them and learning more about them and different breeds of them.
+ELI: I just really enjoy working with them and learning about all the different breeds of them.

 Yep.
-These kids just love kids, goat kids, that is.
-Although, that doesn't mean they don't have other animal favorites.
+These kids just love kids, goat, kids that is.
+Although, that doesn't mean they have other animal favorites.